 While Yoga has existed for over five thousand years, if you think of modern Yoga as we know it today, one of the first things that comes to mind is the yoga mat.
 More than just a tool we use, it is also metaphor that represents the space where our minds can be free of the daily pressures and stresses of daily life.

 Contrary to popular belief by non-yoga-enthusiast, the main purpose of a yoga mat is actually not to absorb shock or provide cushion, but rather to give the yoga practicer a non-sliding and firm place to plant his or her arms, legs, and core.
 Trying to do yoga with the surface moving beneath you will really affect the quality of your workout or session.
 When bracing yourself to avoid sliding on these kinds of surfaces, extra pressure can be placed on joints, especially knees and ankles, and this in turn can cause damage over time, something that the solid footing of the yoga mat avoids.
 That is why the yoga mat we know and love has become such essential equipment from everyone from beginners to the masters.

-Many of us want to practice at home, but putting a yoga mat down on carpet leads to all kinds of problems, as anyone who has tried will know.
+Many of us want to practice at home, rather than loading up a gym bag and driving in traffic to a yoga class.
+Home workouts can be great, but putting a yoga mat down on carpet leads to all kinds of problems, as anyone who has tried will know.
 As soon as you put weight on your hands or feet to attempt a pose, the mat will sink and move under you, and this puts us back in the position of bracing the body against movement, and the potential damage we can do to ourselves by doing so.